 Furthermore, its trim-lock feature gives a tight construction and feeling of durability.
 Additionally, it provides a protected spot to stash the laces to keep them free of your bicycle’s drivetrain.
 Furthermore, the EVA-padded sole is useful for shock assimilation on hard arrivals that are occasionally part-and-parcel of mountain cycling.
 As such, it is intended for everything from all-mountain to light downhill.

-Another feature that tends to be an overlooked benefit of synthetic-crafted shoes like the Pros is their climate-safe engineered upper, which was also answered by the manufacturer in this answer.
+Another feature that tends to be an overlooked benefit of synthetic-crafted mountain bike shoes like the Pros is their climate-safe engineered upper, which was also answered by the manufacturer in this answer.

 - Trim-lock feature gives it a tight construction.